 Here are categories of the highest-ranking websites for each of the 1,000 queries that we examined.

 As you can see in the graph above, more than 26.9% of websites were of the referential category.
 These websites contain so-called evergreen content that talks about eternal truths since the accuracy of the content mostly remains unchanged over time.
 For example, there is a large number of websites that talk about different types of mountain massifs on our planet.
-On the other hand, the websites that talk about technology usually have their content updated very often since the branch of industry in question is fast-paced and ever-changing.
+On the other hand, the websites that talk about technology usually have their content updated very often since the branch of industry in question is fast-paced and ever-changing, and due to the frequent updates, the average page load time could be longer due to file sizes and the need to optimize images.

 While the website categories probably don’t affect which websites were the top search result, our data suggest that they do affect the value of ad inventory.
 This is due to the fact that audiences from certain website categories are more valuable to advertisers than others.
+For instance, a faster site speed can improve user engagement and subsequently, ad revenue potential.
 From all the categories we examined, the websites with the highest ad revenue fall under automotive, family, and home and garden.
+Moreover, site loads times and page load speed are crucial metrics for mobile users, hence optimizing for mobile sites also improves your site’s overall performance.

 The average PageSpeed scores by website categories